joshmont53/SwimTeamOptimizer/README.md

 ## Future Enhancements

-- [ ] Mobile app for poolside team management
+- [ ] Amend the csv file so it can be imported as either csv or xlsx
-- [ ] Advanced analytics and performance tracking
+- [ ] Amend the format so it can be downloaded straight from swim manager and uploaded
-- [ ] Integration with swimming federation databases
+- [ ] Include more selection on the first page including: session template (arena league, county relays?, custom? (so user selects all the events and age groups + relays)
-- [ ] Multi-meet season planning and optimization
+- [ ] Convert into a mobile app
-- [ ] Coaching insights and swimmer development tracking
+- [ ] Integration with swim rankings api

 ## License